ai4society/GenAIResultsComparator/README.md

 <!-- INSTALLATION_STANDARD_INTRO_START -->

 GAICo can be installed using pip.

+> [!IMPORTANT]
-We strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage dependencies and avoid conflicts with other packages.
+> We strongly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to manage dependencies and avoid conflicts with other packages.

 <!-- INSTALLATION_STANDARD_INTRO_END -->